-- Head of Development and Communications at Demsoc since August 2018.
+- Director of Development, and at Demsoc since August 2018.

 - Based in Brussels, and a frequent traveller and speaker across Europe.